 Yes, you’ve probably read this a million times.
-But, self care is important and should not be put on the back burner.
-Self care helps you take care of your immediate needs and address many health concerns.
+But, self care is essential and should not be put on the back burner.
+Self-care helps you take care of your immediate needs and address many health concerns.

 She may not admit it, but mom needs to start putting herself first.
-With that said here are 15 ways moms can practice Mother’s Day self care this weekend.
-So, if you’re a mom then this article is for you.
+So, with that said, here are 15 ways moms can practice Mother’s Day self care this weekend.
+So, if you’re a mom, then this article is for you.

 Mother’s Day Self Care

 - Light a Candle: Research shows that candles have a soothing effect and can positively affect mental health.
 It can relieve yourself of anxiety, stress, depression, and other negative emotions with the right scent.

 - Practice Deep Breathing: when you practice deep breathing, it tells the brain to calm down and relax.
 It’s a great way to destress after a long day.